 Pursuant to Fed.
 R. Bankr.
-P. 3003(c)(3) and except as provided in subdivision (b) of this rule, the last day to file proofs of claim in a chapter 11 case shall be ninety (90) days from the first date set for a § 341(a) meeting of creditors.
-A claim of a governmental unit shall be filed before one hundred eighty (180) days after the date of the order for relief, except as otherwise provided in the Federal Rules of Bankruptcy Procedure.
+P. 3003(c)(3) proofs of claim in a chapter 11 case shall be filed not later than seventy (70) days after the date of the order for relief.
+A claim of a governmental unit shall be filed not later than one hundred eighty (180) days after the date of the order for relief, except as otherwise provided in the Federal Rules of Bankruptcy Procedure.
 The clerk shall notify all creditors and parties in interest of such bar date.